lanl/singularity-eos/doc/sphinx/src/contributing.rst

 file.
 Also if agentic AI was used, please have your agent dump a "proposed plan" markdown file in the ``plan_histories`` folder.
 This provides an LLM-readable history of machine-generated changes and helps disentangle human-made choices from machine-made ones.
+For example, if you used codex or claude code, use a workflow like this
+one:

+1. Ask the agentic framework to propose a plan targeting your problem.
+2. Tell it to dump the plan into a new file in ``plan_histories``
+3. Iterate until you're happy with the code and submit an MR.
+4. After submitting the MR, rename the new file to be prefixed by the MR number and commit it.

 If you submit code to ``singularity-eos`` you own that code and you are responsible for understanding it.
 If code is submitted that the author